-- K2.
-Distinguish the major innovations in dramatic form and content across the history of drama in the modern West. - K3.
-Consider how historical, cultural and performative developments interact to produce new forms of dramatic literature and practice.
+- K1.
+Demonstrate comprehension of a selection of representative plays across the history of drama in the Western tradition. - K2.
+Explain the major innovations in dramatic form and content across the history of drama in the modern West. - K3.
+Establish how historical, cultural and performative developments interact to produce new forms of dramatic literature and practice.